maas-alliance/maas.guide/README.md

 ## Intended audience

-This book is intended for stakeholders in transportation and Mobility as a Service providers.
+This book is intended for stakeholders in transportation and MaaS providers.
 It offers a conceptual and practical framework that can be shared by managers, planners, developers, and even end users of transportation and mobility services.

 ## Attribution